nimbix/jardoc/docs/apps_tutorial.md

 ![GlobalProcess](img/apps_tutorial/GlobalProcess.svg)

-In order to explain in details this process, best way is to build an Hello World application, steps by steps.
+In order to explain in details this process, best way is to build a Hello World application, steps by steps.

 # 2. Hello world

-Objective of this Hello World application is simply to display an Hello World as output mesage of a Jarvice job.
+Objective of this Hello World application is simply to display a Hello World as output message of a Jarvice job.

 In order to achieve that, we will need to go through multiple steps.
-Process is not complexe, but need steps to be understood in ordure to avoid basic issues.
+Process is not complex, but need steps to be understood in ordure to avoid basic issues.

 ## 2.1.
 Create Dockerfile